 University of Florida’s (UF) graduate certificate program dives into the deep end of pharmacology and earns students a graduate certificate in medical pharmacology and therapeutics.
 Students should expect to learn the ins and outs of the pharmaceutical industry, including drug development, biotechnology, physiology, and pathophysiology.

 Although you can earn this graduate certificate completely online and asynchronously on your own time, there are deadlines you need to meet.
-In addition to attending half-hour recorded lectures, you are also expected to write papers and complete problem sets.
+In addition to attending 20 to 30 minute recorded lectures, you are also expected to write papers and complete problem sets.

 Students have access to instructors via the course platform and an official University of Florida email address, which they’re assigned upon acceptance to the program.
 To gain admission into the program, you must have a bachelor’s degree in a science field from an accredited institution, or a professional degree or title, such as a registered nurse.